barharding/surfs_up/README.md

 ![June Temps](/resources/dec.png)

-- There is a bulleted list that addresses the three key differences in weather between June and December

 ## Summary

 Overall, the temperature differences between June and December are fairly inconsequential with only a 4 degree difference in average temp.
 The distribution in temperatures is fairly close between the two months as well.